YongchaoTIAN/Test/README.md

 ### DiNoDB node

 DiNoDB node is a variant of PostgresSQL.
-To install DiNoDB node, simply execute command below on each machine:
+To install and start DiNoDB node, simply execute command below on each machine:

 ```bash installdinodbnode.sh```